List of Polish submissions for the Academy Award for Best International Feature Film: Submissions

-Poland first nomination was 1963's Knife in the Water by Roman Polanski, which is also the director's only Polish film, he went to win an Academy Award for Best Director four decades later.
+Poland first nomination was 1963's Knife in the Water by Roman Polanski, which is also the director's only Polish film, he went to win an Academy Award for Best Director four decades later for The Pianist (2002).

 Andrzej Wajda represented Poland for a record nine times, and four of his films received nominations (The Promised Land, The Maids of Wilko, Man of Iron and Katyń), also a record.
+While Polish filmmaker legend Jerzy Skolimowski received his first nomination in 2022, for the comedy-drama EO.

-Agnieszka Holland is the only woman to be nominated representing Poland, for 2011's In Darkness.
+Agnieszka Holland was the first woman to be nominated representing Poland, for 2011's In Darkness.

-Paweł Pawlikowski was nominated twice, winning in 2013, alongside a nomination for the Academy Award for Best Director for 2019's Cold War.
+Paweł Pawlikowski was nominated twice, winning in 2013, alongside a nomination for the Academy Award for Best Director for 2019's Cold War (2019).

-Polish filmmaker legend Jerzy Skolimowski received his first nomination in 2022, for the comedy-drama EO.

 Below is a list of the films that have been submitted by Poland for review by the Academy for the award by year and the respective Academy Awards ceremony.